Billy McKinney Player Props: Yankees vs. Marlins

 Billy McKinney At The Plate

-- McKinney is batting .223 with three doubles, a triple, six home runs and 13 walks.
+- McKinney has three doubles, a triple, six home runs and 14 walks while hitting .226.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.